Mansoor-Saeed/odin-recipes/README.md

 # odin-recipes

 This is a pure html website with some random recipes from the web.

-Main will have only one image and links to web pages with different recipes.
+Main page will have only one image and links to web pages with different recipes.